Andrés Gil: Biography

 In January 2012 Gil took part - with Bobo Vieri, Alex Belli, Anna Tatangelo, Ria Antoniou, Ariadna Romero and other contestants - in the eighth season of the reality show Ballando con le Stelle hosted on Rai 1 by Milly Carlucci with Paolo Belli and his Big Band.
 In that game, Gil, with the professional dancer Anastasia Kuzmina, obtained the 1st place: in April 2012 the couple obtained the 3rd place in the race of champions named Ballando con te against some past champions of the past editions of Ballando con le Stelle.

 In September 2012 Gil took part, with Kuzmina, in the first season of Pechino Express, the Italian version (aired on Rai 2 and hosted by Emanuele Filiberto di Savoia) of the international reality show Peking Express, and in that game this couple obtained the 2nd place.
-Gil since 2014 took part as actor in Don Matteo and Che Dio ci aiuti, two of the most famous Italian fictions aired by Rai 1.
+Since 2014, Gil took part as an actor in Don Matteo and Che Dio ci aiuti, two of the most famous Italian fictions aired by Rai 1.

 Personal life

 Since 2015, he has been in a relationship with actress Candela Vetrano.
-In June 2024, Vetrano announced that she was pregnant with the couple's first chid.
+In June 2024, Vetrano announced that she was pregnant with the couple's first child.
 On November 14, 2024, the couple's first child was born.